-Note 10.
+Note 13.
 Subsequent Events

-In accordance with FASB ASC 855, the School has evaluated subsequent events through November 29, 2022, the date that these financial statements were available to be issued and determined that no events occurred that require disclosure.
-No other subsequent events occurring after this date have been evaluated for inclusion in these financial statements.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued, December 22, 2022, and determined that no events occurred that require disclosure.
+No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.